Bricktech2000/Notes/notes/nested recipe structure.md

 # Nested Recipe Structure

-&mdash; initial idea by Kiera
+--- initial idea by Kiera

 principles of [[nested recipe structure]] are as follows: